sisoe24/Nuke-Tools/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas or suggestions, please open an issue or a pull request.
-At the moment, the extension tests are mostly broken.
+At the moment, the extension tests are broken.
 I will try to fix them as soon as possible.